LuemmelSec/LuemmelSec.github.io/_posts/2022-05-19-S4fuckMe2selfAndUAndU2proxy-A-low-dive-into-Kerberos-delegations.md

 Luemmel

 # Thanks to
-all the great people that i learnt from by reading their stuff or doing trainings they provide
+all the great people that I learnt from by reading their stuff or doing trainings they provide

 [Daniel Duggan](https://twitter.com/_RastaMouse)
 [Charlie Bromberg](https://twitter.com/_nwodtuhs)